jaredhill4/pt-wordpress/README.md

 By default, the CircleCI configuration is set to watch for changes to the `review` branch and build and deploy the site automatically to the `review` server (`web8.wlion.com`).

-The `development` and `staging` branches/environments require some additional configuration, but by default assume the configuration assumes we will be using WP Engine for those environments.
-This may be changed to meet the needs of the project.
+The `development` and `staging` branches/environments require some additional configuration, but the default configuration assumes we will be using WP Engine for those environments.
+This may be changed as needed to meet the project requirements.

 ### Production Deployment